pirate/django-concurrency-talk/README.md

 `#pyconco2019` `#pygotham2018` `#python` `#django` `#distributed-systems` `#concurrency` `#databases`

-Sorry for the overused "How I learned I learned to stop worrying and love x" title, I'm cringing pretty hard at it in hindsight... definitely should've spent another 20min thinking of a better title.
+*Sorry for the "How I learned I learned to stop worrying and love x" title!
+I love the movie but the format is more over-used than I realized...*

 ## Events & Video